 Alternatively, another method includes receiving a request to search a corpus of documents, the request specifying a search query, using statistical machine translation to translate the specified search query into an expanded search query, the specified search query and the expanded search query being in the same natural language, and in response to the request, using the expanded search query to search a collection of documents.

-Using Statistical Machine Translation (SMT) to find Synonyms
+Using Statistical Machine Translation (SMT) to rewrite search queries

 The Google Research Blog, in a post from 2006 titled Statistical machine translation live, provides a much simpler explanation:

 Several research systems, including ours, take a different approach: we feed the computer with billions of words of text, both monolingual text in the target language, and aligned text consisting of examples of human translations between the languages.
 We then apply statistical learning techniques to build a translation model.